 You will first need to fulfil our general eligibility requirements.
 Eligible applications then proceed to the academic evaluation where the student selection criteria is applied.

-To be able to be considered eligible for SECCLO studies, you will need to fulfil these general eligibility requirements:
+To be considered eligible for SECCLO, you will need to fulfil these general eligibility requirements:

 Applicants should hold a Bachelor degree* awarded by a university or a higher education institution.